arya-prof/aras/README.md

 ## Usage

-1. Start the agent server
+1. Start the agent (runs in headless mode by default)
-2. Launch the Qt UI
+2. Look for the circular indicator in the bottom-right corner of your screen
-3. Use voice or text input to interact with Aras
+3. Use voice commands like "What's the home status?" to interact with Aras
+4. Click the indicator or use voice to get status information
-4. Monitor system status and control devices through the interface
+5. Monitor system status through console output and the indicator

 ## Development